ESMValGroup/ESMValTool_Tutorial/setup.md

 be found [here](https://www.dkrz.de/up/systems/mistral/running-job).

-### Other computing systems
-FIXME

-### Your own machine
+### Using your own machine

-If you are planning on running ESMValTool on your own machine, please make sure that you are able to download CMIP data and that you have several GB of space available to install conda & ESMVAlTool, but also enough to make a copy of some data.
+If you are planning on running ESMValTool on your own machine, please make sure that you are able to download CMIP data and that you have several GB of space available to install conda & ESMValTool, but also enough to make a copy of some data.

 You will also need to able to use: